crossplane/crossplane/design/design-doc-integration-tests.md

 1. Starting the API Server

 The Kubernetes [controller-runtime] project provides an [envtest] package for creating local control planes for testing.
+However, it is likely that we will primarily utilize remote clusters or alternative local clusters such as [KIND] to execute our tests. `envtest` exposes the ability to provide configuration to use an existing cluster instead of starting a new one locally.

 2. Registering CRDs